OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Now you have two options:

-- connect per SSH, `cd` to the bundle and locate the (encrypted) app binary and use grep directly on it
+- connect per SSH, `cd` to the bundle and locate the (encrypted) app binary, e.g. "Telegram X" for Telegram (you may copy it over to your computer or keep working on the device)
-- or decrypt and extract the binary to your computer and use other tools apart from grep like binwalk or radare2.
+- or decrypt and extract the app with e.g. Clutch (if compatible with your iOS version), frida-ios-dump or similar and inspect it on your computer using other tools apart from grep like binwalk or radare2

-> Note: don't rely on the `strings` command for this kind of things as it won't be able to find this information.
-Better use grep with the `-a` flag directly on the binary or use radare2 (`izz`)/rabin2 (`-zz`).

-Now let's assume that you have the binary on your computer.
-For Telegram it's called "Telegram X".
+###### Extracting the Entitlements Plist from the App Binary

-One approach is to use binwalk to extract (`-e`) all XML files (`-y=xml`):
+If you have the app binary in your computer, one approach is to use binwalk to extract (`-e`) all XML files (`-y=xml`):

 ```
 $ binwalk -e -y=xml ./Telegram\ X